-- · our ability to add and retain key research and development personnel and other key employees; - our ability to successfully file IND and NDA applications with the FDA; - our ability to establish an appropriate safety profile with IND-enabling toxicology studies; - our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize, our product candidates; - our successful enrollment in and completion of future clinical trials; - the costs associated with the development of any additional product candidates we identify in-house or acquire through collaborations; - our ability to discover, develop and utilize biomarkers to demonstrate target engagement, pathway engagement and the impact on disease progression of our molecules; - our ability to establish agreements with third party manufacturers for clinical supply for any future clinical trials and commercial manufacturing, if our product candidates are approved; - the terms and timing of any collaboration, license or other arrangement, including the terms and timing of any milestone payments thereunder; - our ability to obtain and maintain patent, trade secret and other intellectual property protection and regulatory exclusivity for our product candidates if and when approved; - · our receipt of marketing approvals from applicable regulatory authorities; - our ability to commercialize products, if and when approved, whether alone or in collaboration with others; and - the continued acceptable safety profiles of the product candidates following approval.
+- · our ability to add and retain key research and development personnel and other key employees; - our ability to successfully file IND and NDA applications with the FDA; - our ability to commence trials; - · our ability to establish an appropriate safety profile with IND-enabling toxicology studies; - our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize, our product candidates; - our successful enrollment in and completion of clinical trials; - the costs associated with the development of any additional product candidates we identify in-house or acquire through collaborations; - our ability to discover, develop and utilize biomarkers to demonstrate target engagement, pathway engagement and the impact on disease progression of our molecules;

+- our ability to establish agreements with third party manufacturers for clinical supply for any future clinical trials and commercial manufacturing, if our product candidates are approved; - the terms and timing of any collaboration, license or other arrangement, including the terms and timing of any milestone payments thereunder; - our ability to obtain and maintain patent, trade secret and other intellectual property protection and regulatory exclusivity for our product candidates if and when approved; - our receipt of marketing approvals from applicable regulatory authorities; - the impact of the outbreak of the novel coronavirus disease, COVID-19, pandemic which has had an adverse impact on our business, including our preclinical studies and clinical trials; - our ability to commercialize products, if and when approved, whether alone or in collaboration with others; and - · the continued acceptable safety profiles of the product candidates following approval.

 A change in any of these variables with respect to the development of any of our product candidates would significantly change the costs, timing and viability associated with the development of that product candidate.
-We expect our research and development expenses to increase at least over the next several years as we continue to implement our business strategy, advance our current programs, expand our research and development efforts, seek regulatory approvals for any product candidates that successfully complete clinical trials, access and develop additional product candidates and incur expenses associated with hiring additional personnel to support our research and development efforts.
+We expect our research and development expenses to increase for the next several years as we continue to implement our business strategy, advance our current programs, expand our research and development efforts, seek regulatory approvals for any product candidates that successfully complete clinical trials, access and develop additional product candidates and incur expenses associated with hiring additional personnel to support our research and development efforts.
 In addition, product candidates in later stages of clinical development generally incur higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.